chhetribsurya/cell-free-cQTL-cfCWAS/README.md

 If you use these scripts in your research, please cite the associated publication.

-## License

-[Specify license here]

 ## Contact

-For questions or issues, please contact [Your Name/Institution].
+For questions or issues, please contact: surya_chhetri@dfci.harvard.edu

 ## Documentation

-Detailed methods are documented in `docs/Methods_section.md`.
 Each analysis module contains its own README with specific usage instructions.